 Are you planning a magical getaway to the Maldives?
 While these idyllic islands are home to some of the most beautiful resorts in the world, planning your trip away can be a tricky task indeed.
-Not only will you have to choose from one of the 1100+ resorts speckled across the palm-fringed atolls, but you will also have to make sure that you choose the right type of board for your needs.
+Not only will you have to choose from one of the 110+ Maldives resorts speckled across the palm-fringed atolls, but you will also have to make sure that you choose the right type of board for your needs.

-One of the most popular board types offered at Maldives resorts (and for good reason) is the all-inclusive package.
+One of the most popular board types offered at Maldives hotels (and for good reason) is the all-inclusive package.
 All-inclusive Maldives vacations basically mean that you can leave your wallet in your villa, and dine and drink without having to worry about how much it’s going to cost you.
 When you take into consideration the high import and service charge fees in the Maldives, it’s easy to see why so many holidaymakers choose to opt for an all-in package.

 Saying this, full-board packages are also becoming increasingly popular and they offer up a more economical option for those on a budget.
-They can also be a good choice if you’re thinking about staying on one of the larger islands rather than a resort, as it gives you more freedom to dine-out and sample the local cuisine.
+They can also be a good choice if you’re thinking about staying on one of the larger islands rather than a Maldives resort, as it gives you more freedom to dine-out and sample the local cuisine.
 Read on to find out exactly what’s included in an all-inclusive and full-board stay.

 What Does a Maldives All Inclusive Holiday Include?